reinhardlinardi/makegen/README.md

-# Makegen
+# Makegen v2

 ## Overview

 Makegen stands for *Makefile generator*.
-Makegen reads your code dependency and create a Makefile using that information.
+Makegen reads your configuration and generate the appropriate Makefile for you.

+## What's new in v2?

+Makegen v2 uses lightning-fast optimized binary executable instead of slow fork-everywhere shell script.
+Makegen v2 is more intelligent, it uses general rules and leave the work to `make` itself.

 ## Installation

 1. Git clone this repository or download as zip.
-2. Use `chmod +x makegen.sh` to make the script executable.
+2. Give execute permission for binary using `chmod +x makegen` (first time only).

 ## Usage

-1. Copy *makegen.conf* and *makegen.sh* to your project root directory.
+1. Copy *makegen.conf* and *makegen* to your project root directory.
 2. Adjust config settings as you like.
-3. Run `./makegen.sh` to generate Makefile.
-If you have configuration errors, the script will tell you.
+3. Run `./makegen` to generate Makefile.
+You will be noticed for any errors, warnings, and infos.
 4. Use `make` to build your project.
 5. Run the executable and voila!